make-all/tuya-local/README.md

 ### SmartPlugs/Wall sockets
-- Generic Smartplug with Energy monitoring (older models) confirmed as working with Kogan Single Smartplugs
+- Generic Smartplug with Energy monitoring (older models) _confirmed as working with Kogan and Blitzwolf Single Smartplugs_
-- Generic Smartplug with Energy monitoring (newer models) confirmed working with Kogan single smartplug with USB and Rillpac smartplugs
+- Generic Smartplug with Energy monitoring (newer models) _confirmed working with Kogan single smartplug with USB and Rillpac smartplugs_
-- Generic Smartplug with more advanced energy monitoring confirmed working with CBE smartplugs
+- Generic Smartplug with more advanced energy monitoring _confirmed working with CBE smartplugs_
 - Mirabella Genio Smart plug with USB
 - Grid Connect double outlet with Energy Monitoring, Master and Individual switches and Child Lock.
 - DIGOO DG-SP202 dual smartplug with energy monitoring and timers.